hpi-epic/BP2021/README.md

 conda activate your_venv_name
 ```

-If you have a Nvidia GPU, consider installing cuda to get better training performance:
+If you have a Nvidia GPU, consider installing cuda to get better training performance.
 Note that depending on your specific GPU you might need to change the cudatoolkit version.

 ```console